 Email Marketing Calendar, Frequency, Days & Sending Time

-The answer: depends.
+The answer: it depends.

-What’s for sure is that not sending emails at all is terrible for business?
+What’s for sure is that not sending emails at all is terrible for business.
 Meanwhile, sending too many emails can irritate your customers while sending too few can cause your customers to simply forget about you.

 That’s why email marketing frequency is critical.